StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### Command line

-These steps assume you already have the AWS CLI installed and configured with access to the target account.
-If not, [follow the AWS documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).
+These steps assume that you already have the AWS CLI installed and configured with access to the target account.
+If not, follow the AWS documentation to [install and configure the AWS CLI \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).

 1. If `--region` is the main region, follow these steps to delete the S3 bucket.
 Before emptying the bucket, disable any event sources that are sending files to the bucket.
 This is a versioned S3 bucket, so each object version must be deleted individually.
 If there are more than 1000 items in the bucket this command will fail; it's likely more convenient to perform this in the web console.